Computer Simmulation in Automotive Industry I

 The exam verifies and evaluates the knowledge of physical fundamentals of presented problems, theirs mathematical description on a presented level and application to solved tasks.
-The exam consists of a written part (test) and an oral part.
+The exam consists of a written part (test) and if necessary an oral part.

 Final evaluation consists of:

 1. Evaluation of the work on seminars (elaborated tasks).

 2. Result of the writing part of the exam (test), eventually oral part.

 Language of instruction